pks5/machineblocks/docs/01_system.md

 ## Core Principle

 MachineBlocks follows a single-module architecture.
-There is one core module — `mb_block()` — and all geometry is defined through parameters (>200).
+There is one core module — `mb_block()` — and all geometry is defined through parameters (inventory: `NativeBlock.bml`).
 Complexity is not created through multiple modules, but through parameter combinations, composition (multiple blocks), and nesting (`children()`).

 ---